-Frank Soo was a true pioneer of English football representing England 9 times between 1942-1945 also playing 326 club games between 1933-1950 of which 173 were for top-flight club Stoke City where he was made club captain in 1938.
-Frank also served in the Royal Air Force in the Second World War and captained the RAF football team during this period.
+Frank Soo was a true pioneer of English football representing England 9 times between 1942-1945 also playing 326 club games between 1933-1950 of which 173 were for top-flight club Stoke City where he was club captain in 1938.
+Frank also served in the Royal Air Force in WWII and captained the RAF football team during this period.

 Born in Derbyshire in 1914 Frank had a English mother and Chinese father and is still the only British Chinese footballer ever to represent England.

-Frank Soo’s legacy does not match his career achievements and as such the British Chinese community have been denied what should be an established role model but recognition for Frank’s life and career has begun to gain momentum.
+Frank Soo’s legacy does not match his career achievements and as such the British Chinese community was for years denied what should have been an established role model, but recognition for Frank’s life and career has begun to gain momentum.

-This work is also a personal exploration of Allan O’Neill’s own identity and was in part inspired by a book called The Wanderer: The story of Frank Soo (2016) written by author Susan Gardiner.
+This work is also a personal exploration of Allan’s own identity and is partly inspired by The Wanderer: The story of Frank Soo (2016) written by author Susan Gardiner.